Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Introduction

-Almost all of this theorem was obtained by Aschbacher \cite{aschbacherE6Vun} using geometric techniques, where only the case $q=p^a=11$ and $H$ contains a semiregular unipotent element, from class $E_6(a_1)$, is left open; here we remove it using the Lie algebra structure of the adjoint module $L(G)$.
+Almost all of this theorem was obtained by Aschbacher \cite{aschbacherE6Vun} using geometric techniques, where only the case $p^a=p^b=11$ and $H$ contains a semiregular unipotent element, from class $E_6(a_1)$, is left open; here we prove the whole result again, using representation theory, and remove this final case using the Lie algebra structure of the adjoint module $L(E_6)$.
+Of course, Theorem \ref{thm:e6} implies Theorem \ref{thm:generaltheorem} for $G$ isomorphic to $E_6(p^b)$ and ${}^2\!E_6(p^b)$.

-For $E_7$, here we again have some potential exceptions, but not the case $p^a=9$, which was completed in \cite{craven2015un2}.
-This time the difficult cases are the Serre embedding and $p^a=7,8,25$.
+For $E_7$, here we have some potential exceptions.
+The difficult cases are the Serre embedding $p^a=19$ and $p^a=7,8,25$.